mhewedy/vermin/README.md

 #### Manual installation:

-> It is recommended to use the method above to install vermin, However If you prefer to do manual installation then you need to follow these steps:
+> It is recommended to use the [automatic method](#Automatic-installation) to install vermin, However If you prefer to do manual installation then you need to follow these steps:

-1. Download the binary matching your OS from [releases](https://github.com/mhewedy/vermin/releases/latest)
+1. Download the binary matching your OS from [releases](https://github.com/mhewedy/vermin/releases/latest) unzip it and preferably put it in your PATH
 2. create the following directory structure in your home dir:
 ```
 $HOME/.vermin